Raghul26/resturent-website/README.md

 # resturent-website

-This is my simple Restaurant Website.
+This is my Restaurant Website.
+In this restaurant website Include's Javascript.
 It's responsive website...

 - Here is Live Demo https://resturent-website.netlify.app/